 • Mac users only:

-• download the ".dmg" installer file and double-click it to open the folder containing the Updater app.
+• Download the installer file and double-click it to install the Updater app.

 • Windows Users only: You will need to manually install the LinnStrument Updater's Driver for Windows:

 • Navigate to the LinnStrument Firmware folder you just un-compressed, and open the LinnStrument Driver folder

 • Double-click dpinst-x86.exe (for 32-bit Windows) or dpinst-x64.ex (for 64-bit Windows) to begin installing the LinnStrument Windows Driver for the updater.

 • Follow the on-screen instructions for installing the LinnStrument Windows driver.

 • Disconnect other USB devices from your computer, then use a USB cable of 10 feet or less to connect your LinnStrument directly to your computer, not through a USB hub.

 • On your LinnStrument, turn on 'Global Settings > Actions column > OS UPDATE'.
 (Briefly press it to turn the button's light on.
 Do not hold it.)
 You're now ready to update your LinnStrument.
 DON'T DISCONNECT POWER DURING THE UPDATE.

 • Double-click the LinnStrument Updater app to open it.

 • In the LinnStrument Updater app, Click 'Update Firmware' then 'Go Ahead'.
 (If the 'Update Firmware' button is not clickable, recheck the above steps.)
 Your LinnStrument is now being updated, which will take about 2.5 minutes.